anna-anisienia/Heating-efficiency-analysis-on-Sensor-Data-in-R/README.md

-# Data Science Project: heating efficiency analysis on Sensor Data
+# Heating efficiency analysis on Sensor Data in R
 This repository contains R code for heating efficiency analysis on Sensor Data.

 **Related topics:**